The Constitution of the European Union

 Section I – Definition of the European Commission

-I. The European Commission is charged with the duty of managing the Offices of the Premier Commissioner, Defence and Peacekeeping, Internal Affairs, Foreign Affairs, and Economics, as well as their subsequent duties.
+I. The European Commission consists of the Offices of the Premier Commissioner, Internal Affairs, and Foreign Affairs.

 Section III – Election Procedures

 I. Elections to each Office of the European Commission shall be conducted separately, but concurrently.